withparadox2/ChromeExt/README.md

 # ChromeExt
-Chrome extension to clean way for surf net.
+Chrome extension to clean way for surfing net.